Hunters Hill Rugby Club

-The Hunters Hill Rugby Club, is an Australian amateur rugby union club based in Hunters Hill, New South Wales.
+The Hunters Hill Rugby Union Football Club, is an Australian rugby union club based in Hunters Hill, New South Wales.
 The club currently fields six teams in the NSW Suburban Rugby Union competition, known as "Subbies".
 Hunters Hill was formed in 1892, and is amongst the oldest rugby clubs in Australia.

 The club aims to achieve a balance of success and camaraderie on and off the field as well as encouraging people all of ages and genders to enjoy their rugby.
-As of 2017, Hunters Hill has won twelve Club Championships and forty one Premierships within the various divisions of the Subbies competition, including winning the trophy for the Division I premiership, the Kentwell Cup, eight times.
+As of 2025, Hunters Hill has won fourteen Club Championships and forty five Premierships within the various divisions of the Subbies competition, and is the only club to achieve an undefeated season in the Kentwell Cup, having done so twice in 1977 and 2025.